-Remove dead flower heads.
-This way, you might be able to coax another bloom from perennials, such as delphiniums and asters.
+By removing dead flower heads, you might be able to coax another bloom from perennials.
 Cut back straggly stems on your geraniums and pansies, and be sure to dead-head your day lilies.
-And pinch off any blooms appearing on your basil plants—you want the plants to keep producing those tasty leaves.
+Pinch off any blooms appearing on your basil plants—you want the plants to keep producing those tasty leaves.

 Add some insulation